Initial metrics on model performance

-Volv, Sanofi and Optimum Patient Care (OPC): collaborating for people living with disease
+Volv, Sanofi and OPC: collaborating for people living with disease

-Volv, supported by Sanofi, and leveraging the data and expertise of Optimum Patient Care in the UK, is creating a unique collaboration that does not stop here.
+Volv, supported by Sanofi, and leveraging the data from OPC in the UK, is creating a unique collaboration that does not stop here.

 The first phase of this project was to collaborate to build new types of models for two rare diseases: Fabry and Pompe.
 To do this, we focussed on primary health care records, i.e. the records that general practitioners use.

 Both diseases are difficult to diagnose for primary care clinicians, and as a result, remain underdiagnosed.
 For Pompe disease in the UK, it is estimated that 50% of people with the disease are not being diagnosed, leading to a longer delay until they eventually do get diagnosed.
-This data is managed by Optimum Patient Care UK, which provides de-identified data, of around 18 million patient records, for research purposes.
+This data is managed by Optimum Patientt Care, which provides de-identified data, of around 8.5 million patient records, for research purposes.
 Data security and protection are paramount.
 This means that the data remains anonymous and secure during the disease model development process.

 The data complies with: